Global Head of Editorial

 Outing #1: Gain Elevation with Meditation

 For your first outing, consider taking Roam with you on a camping trip.
-(And if that’s not possible, take a hike on a local trail that’s right for your fitness level.)
+(And if that’s not possible, choose a local hike that’s right for your fitness level.)
 Once out in the wild, find a spot that’s safe and comfortable, and where you won’t disturb plants or wildlife.
 When you’re settled, play a guided meditation from an app like Calm, Ten Percent Happier, Headspace, or Waking Up.
 (You may want to download the meditation in advance in case there’s no service.)

 Why bring Roam?

 There are many different ways to meditate.
-To take full advantage of being outdoors, consider doing a meditation that emphasises mindfulness or paying attention to your surroundings.
-By listening to the guided meditation through Roam (versus your headphones) you’ll be able to meditate whilst simultaneously taking in the natural sounds and sensations around you.
+To take full advantage of being outdoors, consider doing a meditation that emphasizes mindfulness or paying attention to your surroundings.
+By listening to the guided meditation through Roam (versus your headphones) you’ll be able to meditate while simultaneously taking in the natural sounds and sensations around you.

 Roam seamlessly switches between WiFi and Bluetooth, so it’s easy to send the meditation audio directly from your phone to Roam.
-And because the speaker weighs less than 500g, it won’t weigh you down if you have to do a bit of hiking to get to your campsite.
+And because the speaker weighs less than a pound, it won’t weigh you down if you have to do a bit of hiking to get to your campsite.

 Outing #2: Game, Set, Music